Echinacea – Purple Coneflower

 Unfortunately slugs seem to have a liking of the plant.

 The name Echinacea come from the Greek word “echinos” meaning hedgehog.
 This refers to the spiky cone in the center of the flower.

 Echinacea Health Benefits

 For herbal remedy purposes the whole plant is used; the aerial parts and the roots.

 Echinacea can be taken as tablets, tincture, and tea.
-Echinacea is also produced in creams and potions.
+This herb plant is also found in creams and potions.

 Echinacea stimulates the immune system.
 This herb increases the activity of the white blood cells.
 It has antiviral, fungicidal, bactericidal and inflammatory properties.

-People with a weak immune system may benefit from using Echinacea.
+People with a weak immune system may benefit from using this herb.